You are currently viewing Different Ways to Create a DataFrame in R

 If you notice above the name column holds characters but its data type is Factor, the reason being by default R DataFrame is created with Factor data type for character columns.

-You can change this behavior by adding additional param stringsAsFactors=False while creating a DataFrame.
+You can change this behavior by adding the parameter stringsAsFactors=False while creating a DataFrame.

 # Create DataFrame